 Shekhawati, as the name suggests is the land of Shekhawat Rajputs.
 The term Shekhawati directly relates to its founding father MahaRao Shekha Ji, the literal meaning of word Shekha+Wati in local language means the garden of MahaRao Shekha, descendants of Shekha Ji are called Shekhawat Rajputs.
 The Shekhawat Rajputs ruled this area for more than 500 years.
 Other than the Rajput community, Marwaris (the business class)and Agrarian communities like Jats and Malis have played important role in growth and prosperity of Shekhawati circuit.
 You can read more about History of Shekhawati at this page..

-Places to visit in Shekhawatistyle="text-align: justify;">There are many towns in Shekhawati to roam around and witness the beauty of this painted land.
+Places to visit in Shekhawatistyle="text-align: justify;">There are many towns to see in Shekhawati and roam around to witness the beauty of this painted land.
 Here we have listed the best places to visit in Shekhawati, the main points of attraction in the region are Alsisar, Mandawa, Dundlod, Fatehpur, Ramgarh, Bissau, Mahansar, Khandela, Jhujhunu, Sikar, Khetri, Nawalgarh, Mukundgarh, Bagar, Chirawa and many more…We also covers parts of Churu and other adjoining districts of Shekhawati region where the art and culture attraction points are relevant to the visitors traveling this area of Rajasthan.

 Map of Shekhawatie have provided a detailed tourist guide map of Shekhawati region of Rajasthan on our website to help you plan your upcoming tour to colorful Shekhawati circuit of Rajasthan.
 You can get access to the detailed map at this link.

 Festivals of Shekhawatiyle="text-align: justify;">This area of Rajasthan is famous for celebrating festivals with grandeur and in high spirits.
 The main festivals celebrated here in Shekhawati are Teej, Gangaur, Holi, Diwali, Navratri (twice in a year).
 There is one annual event namely “Shekhawati Festival”, which is organized by Morarka foundation every year in the month of February.
 Shekhawati Festival is being held from last 18 years in Nawalgarh.
 Shekhawati festival hosts organized rural tours, arts and crafts fair, cattle fair, organic food court and concludes with an award ceremony to recognize local craftsmen and artisans.

 Newspapers of Shekhawatiyle="text-align: justify;">Shekhawati Bhaskar is a regional news paper published in Hindi, it is a subsidiary supplement of Dainik Bhaskar daily news paper.
 Shekhawati Bhaskar is published for Sikar, Churu and Jhunjhunu covering all local news.
 Rajasthan Patrika is another leading Hindi Daily.
 Tourists can get access to English News Papers and Internet to read news in language of their choice.

-If you are a tourist, local person, hotelier or tour operator and wants to add any new information then please contact us here with proper information and pictures related to the subject you want to see on this site.
+Write to use="text-align: justify;">If you are a tourist, local person, hotelier or tour operator and wants to add any new information then please contact us here with proper information and pictures related to the subject you want to see on this site.